 Q: Where and when are winter skills sessions?

-Girls and boys indoor Winter Skills sessions begin on Monday, January 4th at the Topsfield Fairground.
-These will run weekly on Mondays through March 7th.
-Outdoor practices begin in mid-March.
+Girls and boys indoor Winter Skills sessions begin in January at the Topsfield Fairground.
+These sessions run weekly on Mondays through early March.
+Outdoor practices begin in mid-March or as weather allows.

 Q: Where and when are outdoor practices?